Pushpak25/Udacity-Tournament-Database/README.md

 <br/>
 4 players who have lost both games and have no points.
 <br/>
-<em>Again, for round 3</em>, players are paired with players in their scoring group.
+<b>Again, for round 3</b>, players are paired with players in their scoring group.
 After the third round, the typical scoring groups will be:
 <br/>
 2 players who have won 3 games (3 points)
 <br/>